travelgateX/documentation-site/content/insights-x/datasets/dataset-content/performance/dataset-reference-performance.md

 # Tables

-Data is stored in multiple tables depending on the kind of info that wants to be queried and depending on the level of aggregation:
+Data is stored in multiple tables depending on the kind of information that wants to be queried and depending on the level of aggregation:

 * Daily   (agregation stored every day)
-* Weekly  (aggregation stored in the first monday of every week)
+* Weekly  (aggregation stored the first monday of every week)
-* Monthly (aggregation stored in the first day of the month)
+* Monthly (aggregation stored the first day of the month)

 Descriptions of each table and their correspondent fields are found below:

 ## stats\_(daily|weekly|monthly)\_(buyer|seller)
-This table contains transactional info (response status, response time...) of requests between clients and providers.
+This table contains transactional information (e.g. response status, response time) of requests between clients and providers.

 __fields__